y-hatano-github/cubectl/README.md

   Ctrl+C or Esc: Exit

-Basic Cube Commands (Beginner): delete      Delete resources get         Display one or many cubes
+Basic Cube Commands (Beginner): delete      Delete a resource get         Display a resource

-Troubleshooting and Debugging Commands: describe    Describe resources logs        Print the logs for a cubectl
+Troubleshooting and Debugging Commands: describe    Describe a resource logs        Print the logs for a resource

-Flags:
+Options:
   -h, --help            help for cubectl
+  -o, --output string   Output format: wireframe|solid (default "wireframe") -w, --watch           Watch for changes to the cube (it will keep spinning)

 Usage:
-  cubectl [flags]

-Usage:
-  cubectl [command]
+  cubectl [command] [options]

 Use "cubectl <command> --help" for more information about a command.
 ```